Tiberius Claudius Atticus Herodes (consul 133)

-Tiberius Claudius Atticus Herodes (65 – before 160) was a distinguished Greek aristocrat of the Roman Empire.
+Tiberius Claudius Atticus Herodes (Greek: Τιβέριος Κλαύδιος Άττικός Ήρώδης; 65 – before 160) was a Greek aristocrat of the Roman Empire.
 Born into a wealthy family, his father was proscribed by Domitian, had his fortune confiscated, and was exiled or executed.
 Claudius Atticus restored his family's influence, becoming a senator and suffect consul in 133.
 His son, Herodes Atticus, erected a statue of him at the Nymphaeum of Herodes Atticus in Olympia.

 Origin and life

 Claudius Atticus was a Greek of Athenian descent.
 As he bears the Roman family name, Claudius, it is possible that a paternal ancestor of his received Roman citizenship from a member of the Claudius gens.
 Claudius Atticus was born and raised into a very distinguished, wealthy family, descended from the Augustan-era politician, Eucles of Marathon.
 He was the son of Tiberius Claudius Hipparchus (born c.
 40); his mother's name is unknown.
 His sister, Claudia Alcia, married the Athenian aristocrat Lucius Vibullius Rufus.

 Claudius Atticus' father, Hipparchus, was considered one of the wealthiest men in the Roman Empire; he was reputed to possess one hundred million sesterces.
 This reputation is evident in a line from Suetonius (The Twelve Caesars, Vespasian, 13):

 However, Hipparchus' fortune ultimately led to his downfall.
 Vespasian's second son Domitian, in either 92 or 93, ordered proscriptions on a large number of wealthy men.
 The father of Claudius Atticus seems to have been accused of attempting to form an extra-constitutional regime in Athens.
 Consequently, his fortune and estates were confiscated, and, on Domitian's orders, Hipparchus was either executed or exiled.

 In later years, in a house that Claudius Atticus acquired near the Theatre of Dionysus in Athens, he found an immense treasure.
 As a precaution, he wrote a letter to the Emperor Nerva informing him of this and asking what to do with the treasure.
 Nerva replied in a letter stating: "Use what you have found".
 However, Claudius Atticus again wrote to Nerva, stating that this discovery was beyond his station in life, to which Nerva replied: "Then misuse your windfall, for it is yours".
 It is possible that this treasure was hidden there by Hipparchus during Domitian's proscriptions.
 With it, Claudius Atticus restored his family's influence and prestige.

 In 98, using money from the treasure, Claudius Atticus purchased a seat in the Roman Senate.
 According to two fragments from the Christian chronicler Hegesippus, Claudius Atticus served as the 7th legate of Iudaea Province from 99 to 102.
 He was one of the suffect consuls in 133, the first Greek from old Greece to reach the post, and probably also its first member in the Roman Senate.